Welcome to Kountze Middle School where our motto is:

 We want to thank the community for coming out to the 2017 Play4Kay charity basketball game.
 This year’s game had a huge turnout and was able to raise over $1000 for cancer research charity.
 Our KMS Lion’s and Lionette’s both provided the crowd with exciting games that resulted in back-to-back home victories.
 We also want to thank the BOB Hope Middle School Eagles for participating in the games and bringing a supportive visiting crowd.
 Last year’s event earned our campus a full-page article in the October edition of TGCA News.
 We want to continue encouraging our students to look beyond the campus and helping the lives of those in our community and the world.
 Together, our family makes the difference!

 KMS raised over 1000 cans during this year’s food drive.
-Read more about this year’s contributions and who is sleeping on top of the press box in this month’s KMS Newsletter.
+Read more about this year’s contributions in one of our KMS Newsletters.

 The TGCA has a fantastic article about last school year’s Play4Kay program hosted by our middle school girls’ basketball players.
 The article highlights the efforts Coach Mattox and our girls put forth in the fundraising and promoting of a positive cancer awareness program.
 We want to further recognize coach Mattox and her girls for their contributions and support of cancer survivors and our community as a whole.
 With staff and students like these, we will continue to gain state and national recognition for our positive efforts.